-Public Relations salaries in Indonesia are rising in the year 2023 based on recent submitted salaries and reports.
-As displayed in the chart, salaries in 2022 are 3% higher than those of 2021.
+Salaries for individuals working in Public Relations in Indonesia are rising in the year 2023 based on recently submitted salaries and reports.
 The trend suggests a slow yet continuous increase in pay in 2024 and future years.
-These numbers may vary from industry to another.
+These numbers may vary from one industry to another.

-This minimum pay rate per hour for a person in Indonesia is 31,300 IDR.
+The minimum pay rate per hour for people working in Public Relations in Indonesia is 31,300 IDR.
 This is the minimum as per the gathered data in the salary survey not the minimum hourly rate mandated by law.

-Where can you get paid more, working for a private company or for the government?
-Public sector employees in Indonesia earn 9% more than their private sector counterparts on average across all sectors.
+Where can you get paid more, working in a private company or the government?
+The difference between the public or government sector salaries and the private sector salaries in Indonesia is 9% on average across all career fields.

 A good and competitive compensation would range anywhere between 11,000,000 IDR and 12,800,000 IDR.
-This is a very rough estimate and your experience and education will play a very huge part into your final earnings.
+This is a very rough estimate.
+Experience and education play a very huge part in the final earnings.

-The base salary for Public Relations in Indonesia is ranges from 8,780,000 IDR to 12,800,000 IDR.
+The base salary for jobs in Public Relations in Indonesia ranges from 8,780,000 IDR to 12,800,000 IDR.
 The base salary depends on many factors including experience and education.
-It is not easy to provide a figure with very little information, so take this range in a grain of salt.
+It is not easy to provide a figure with very little information, so take this range with a grain of salt.

 ©Salary Explorer 2023